T-Mobile US: Merger with MetroPCS Communications

 On October 3, 2012, MetroPCS Communications agreed to merge with T-Mobile USA.
 MetroPCS shareholders would hold a 26% stake in the company formed after the merger, which retained the T-Mobile brand.
 While the new company was still the fourth-largest carrier in the United States (at the time), the acquisition gave T-Mobile access to more spectrum and financial resources to maintain competitiveness and expand its LTE network.
 The merger between T-Mobile USA Inc. and MetroPCS was officially approved by MetroPCS shareholders on April 24, 2013.
 The deal was structured as a reverse takeover; the combined company went public on the New York Stock Exchange as TMUS and became T-Mobile U.S. Inc. on May 1, 2013.
-The merger agreement gave Deutsche Telekom the option to sell its 72% stake in the company formed by the merger and valued at around $14.2 billion to a third party before the end of the 18-month lock-up period.
+“The merger agreement included an option for Deutsche Telekom to sell its 72 % stake in the combined company to a third party before the end of the 18-month lock-up period, with published valuations in the range of $14.2 billion.”